Information for Victims

 The Probation Victim Information Scheme is available to any person (or agreed representative) who has been the direct victim of a criminal offence for which the offender received a Probation Supervised Sentence.

-The Prisoner Release Victim Information Scheme is available to any person (or agreed representative) who has been the victim of a crime which has resulted in the offender being sentenced to a term of imprisonment.
+The Prisoner Release Victim Information Scheme provides information to any person (or agreed representative) who has been the victim of a crime which has resulted in the offender being sentenced to a term of imprisonment.
 The PRVIS Scheme applies only to adult prisoners sentenced to at least one sentence of six months or more; or permanently transferred to serve their sentence in Northern Ireland.
 Sentences of less than 6 months are not part of the scheme nor are cases where a prisoner received a number of sentences of less than 6 months.
 An adult prisoner is a person over 18 years.

-Where an individual has been sentenced to both custody and community supervision the Probation Victim Information Scheme will work in partnership with the PRVIS Victim Information Scheme.
+Where an individual has been sentenced to both custody and community supervision the Probation Victim Information Scheme will work in partnership with the Prisoner Release Victim Information Scheme.

 How do I apply?